-In light of the new climate architecture and the need to significantly scale up action, it is important to take a fresh look at the climate-trade interface.
-The dialogue will therefore explore key interactions between trade and the implementation of the Paris Agreement to inform more coherent policy-making where the potential for trade to positively contribute to the climate action effort is realised, while ensuring that climate measures do not unnecessarily distort trade but rather promote an open economic system that contributes to sustainable, equitable and inclusive development.
+This dialogue will explore key interactions between trade, development and the implementation of the Paris Agreement.
+The objective is to create an informed, open and constructive exchange to drive more coherent policy-making and development cooperation where the potential for trade to positively contribute to the climate action effort is realised, while ensuring that climate measures do not unnecessarily distort trade but rather promote an open economic system that contributes to sustainable, equitable and inclusive development.